Working the Musical Chops

 Growing with friends

 I like open mics.
 Last night, was another night with a variety of older, and younger players bringing their talents to the stage.
 That scary place everyone focuses on.
-I enjoy hearing younger players explore their own sounds through covers, or particularly, their original writings.
+I enjoy hearing younger players explore their own sounds through their original song writing and covers.

 Some times, if the chemistry is right, bands form.
 Connections are made.
 Possibility is born.

 Every week I try to make one open mic or another, although I tend to hang out on Tuesday’s at an intimate, kind of funky, establishment.
-Over time, I have developed an acquired taste for friends bringing value to my overall experience in music.
-I’ve watched people grow, and change … including myself.
+Over time, I’ve watched people grow, and change while developing my own style.

 Musicians can learn a lot from each other given the opportunity.
 Skills happen with practice, and an open mind toward potential.
 Open mics are a great source where, in my town, experimentation is encouraged.

 Not all of us had the fortune to find their passions early in life.
 I speak for myself when I mention this.
 I do a lot of stuff.
 What’s the saying, “Jack of all trades is the master of none”?
 At my older age stuff accumulates, until you start to clean out the closet.
 Prioritize.
 Music, and creativity has become my focus … a “lots of bucks” endeavor.

 I get what I can, when and where I can, including festivals where people play in circles picking up tunes, theory, and simply, physical coordination.
 Some how, I patch the music together, managing to enjoy my own experiments in finding who I am.
 My style.
 My truth.